The definitive guide to online reputation management

 Below are the main categories of content to consider.
 Some are applicable across the board, some will only apply to certain people.
 For now, choose two or three that are a good fit for your interests and abilities.
 These will form the basis of your first online reputation campaign.

-Social media.
-Facebook, Twitter, LinkedIn, and Google+ are the biggest social media networks and you should have a rich, robust profile on each.
+Facebook, Twitter, and LinkedIn are the biggest social media networks and you should have a rich, robust profile on each.
 If you have an affinity for social media, you can incorporate regular social media publication into your reputation management plan by publicly posting topical materials.

 Okay, so you’ve decided what kind of materials you’re going to post online, now you need to actually make them!
 This is the hard part, there’s no way around it.
 That said, it’s much easier if you follow a few key principles.

-Here are some tips on effective keyword placement in a text pieces:
+Here are some tips on effective keyword placement in written content:

 - Use your main keyword near the top